US West faces reckoning over water but avoids cuts for now

 US West faces reckoning over water but avoids cuts for nowNew

 CARSON CITY, Nev.
-(AP) — Projections for water levels in two massive lakes in the U.S. West are expected to remain high enough to avert severe cuts in states that rely on the Colorado River.
-Despite the optimistic forecast, water officials say there’s no time to waste to prepare for a drier future as climate change and prolonged drought shrink the amount of water available for cities and farms.
-With a combination of conservation and alternative sources, officials hope they can avoid painful cuts to their water supply from the river that serves 40 million people in seven states.
+(AP) — Levels in two massive lakes in the U.S. West are projected to remain high enough to avert severe water cuts in states that rely on the Colorado River.
+The levels forecast Friday will only trigger voluntary reductions in Arizona and Nevada that haven’t yet trickled down to homes.
+Despite optimistic forecasts, officials say they must prepare for a drier future as climate change and prolonged drought shrink the amount of water available for cities and farms.
+With a combination of conservation and alternative sources, officials hope to avoid painful cuts to their water supply from the river that serves 40 million people in seven states.